cryptimeleon/math/src/main/java/de/upb/crypto/math/expressions/expr_design.md

 2. The group then instantiates an evaluator with default settings.
 Since there can be multiple groups in an expression, we might not want to set whether inversion is easy or hard here, and instead just tell the evaluator the group.
 Then it can make the decision which algorithm to use based on the group for each expression.
 The configuration could then just be whether to use signed digit algorithms if possible.
-In this case, getting evaluator from group makes no sense though.
+In this case, getting evaluator from group makes no sense though since the expression is given to the evaluator and so it knows the group anyway.

 For user-configuration:
 * Multiexponentiation allows for a lot of configuration.
 For interleaved method, one could set different window sizes for different bases, for example.